-My life is dedicated to knowing the eternal and infinite nature of the Self.
-The Spiritual Path is essentially the path toward Self-realization.
-The Spiritual Path is Universal.
-Symbols of the Self are found in all spiritual traditions.
+The spiritual path is universal.
+The path is not only a path toward God, but also toward a deeper relationship and knowledge of the innermost Self.
 All religions offer myths and symbols aimed at clarifying the difference between that which is finite and that which is infinite.
-God is infinite, eternal, limitless, changeless, joyful and absolute.
+God is infinite, eternal, limitless, changeless, joyful and absolute, as is the innermost Self.

 By focusing on the symbolism and poetic reverie found within myth and ancient spiritual texts, Jung mapped the various symbolic forms which express of the highest spiritual realizations of human beings.
 Spiritual symbolism provides guidance on the Spiritual Path: urging us forward toward the wholeness and integration inherent in unchanging dimensions of psychic life.